MicrosoftDocs/cpp-docs/docs/ide/writing-and-refactoring-code-cpp.md

 ## View Call Hierarchy

-Right click on any function call and view a resursive list of all the functions that it calls, and all the functions that call it.
+Right click on any function call and view a recursive list of all the functions that it calls, and all the functions that call it.
 Each function in the list can be expanded in the same way.
 For more information, see [Call Hierarchy](/visualstudio/ide/reference/call-hierarchy).

 ![Visual C&#43;&#43; Call Hierarchy](../ide/media/vs2015_cpp_call_hierarchy.png "vs2015_cpp_call_hierarchy")